polkadot-js/apps/packages/app-staking/src/md/basic.md

 In addition to the stash and controller account described above, a validator has to indicate an additional account called `Session key` -

-- **Session** The seed for this key is passed to the node.
-It can be the same as the controller, but it is never recommended that it matches the stash.
-Since this account does not need to send transactions, it does not need to have funds available.
-(If the mode is ever compromised, the controller can set an new session key)
+- **Session** The seed of this account should be passed to the node using the `--key` parameter.
+The session account does not need to have funds as it does not need to send any transaction.
+The best practice is to create a dedicated account to be used as session account.
+Although a single account can theoretically be used as both session and controller, it is not recommended to do so.
+Having a dedicated session account would prevent the theft of funds should the validator node be compromised and the `--key` leaked.

 As with the nomination operations, you can stop validation at any time using the controller.
 (Be it for maintenance, upgrades, or any other reason)